 • Learn how to play in all major keys

 • Learn music from the Classical repertoire

 • Learn about dynamics (being able to play at different volumes)

-• Learn how to “shift” (moving the hand up and down the neck of the instrument), starting with half position and moving up to fourth position
+• Learn how to “shift” (moving the left hand up and down the neck of the instrument), starting with half position and moving up to fourth position

 • Learn how to play in all minor keys